talfers/STR-analyzer/README.md

 There are 2 main scripts that utilize the Mashvisor class to pull and visualize the data:

 ### [`app.py`](./app.py)
 This is a small script that allows you to run any function the Mashvisor class can call inside a try/except block.
-Running this script pulls the data using the Mashvisor API and saves it to a JSON file for easy analysis.
+Running this script pulls the data using the Mashvisor API and saves it to a JSON file called `results.json` for easy analysis.

 _NOTE: For more information on the Mashvisor class and it's methods, go to [mashvisor.py](./mashvisor.py)._